GameBuilda/HumanoidController-API/README.md

 HumanoidControllers are lightweight, script-friendly wrapper around a Roblox Humanoid.

 It standardizes and simplifies (or complicates?) :
--Damage
+- Damage
--Healing
+- Healing
--Teams and friendly-fire
+- Teams and friendly-fire
--ForceField rules
+- ForceField rules
--Status effects
+- Status effects
--Signals and event flow
+- Signals and event flow
--Safe tracking (Mostly, damage sources without having to create creator tag instances.)
+- Safe tracking (Mostly, damage sources without having to create creator tag instances.)
 Note : Each Roblox Humanoid can only have one HumanoidController.
 -> If you attempt to create another one for the same Humanoid, the module will simply return the existing controller.